-The Israeli Securities Authority also published a position paper emphasising a publicly traded company's duties of disclosure, both of general cybersecurity risks that a company faces as well as of specific incidents having material adverse effects on the company.
+The Israeli Securities Authority also published a position paper emphasising a publicly traded company's duties of disclosure, as further described in 10.2 Public Disclosure.

 Registration with Regulatory Authority

 The PPL requires that certain databases be registered with the Registrar of Databases, which operates within the PPA.
 The Law's provisions governing database registration apply to owners of databases that meet any of the following criteria: